Circe Sturm

 American academic from Texas, U.S.

 Circe Sturm is a professor in the Department of Anthropology, University of Texas, Austin.
 She is also an actress, appearing mainly in films and commercials.

 Background

 Circe Dawn Sturm was born in Houston, Texas.
-She describes her father as being of Mississippi Choctaw descent and her mother as being Italian American.
-In Blood Politics (2002), Sturm wrote, "I had always known that my paternal grandmother was Mississippi Choctaw on her mother's side and very distantly Cherokee on her father's side."
-An investigation published in 2025 by Tribal Alliance Against Frauds traced her genealogy, reviewing 888 of her relatives, and found no relatives that were of Cherokee or any Native heritage.
-Strum has not provided evidence to contradict the findings of the investigation or any proof of her claims of American Indian heritage.
+She has described herself as being of mostly German and Sicilian descent, and having Mississippi Choctaw descent through her grandmother, previously mentioning her grandmother also having "very distant" Cherokee heritage.
+In 2025, Tribal Alliance Against Frauds researched her genealogical background, and found no evidence of Choctaw or Cherokee ancestry.
+In response, Sturm noted her writing was from the perspective of an anthropologist, rather than a Native American, and that she claimed descendancy, not tribal citizenship, citing family history and a consumer DNA test.

 Career

 Sturm writes about Cherokee identity politics and race shifting.
 Blood Politics presents results of her ethnographic fieldwork in the Cherokee Nation from 1995 to 1998.
 Becoming Indian (2011) discusses the concept of race shifting in more detail.
 Sturm has been interviewed on issues relating to Cherokee identity, such as the Cherokee Freedmen controversy and Elizabeth Warren's claims to Cherokee ancestry.

 Before joining UT Austin, Sturm taught at the University of Oklahoma.
 Sturm and Craig Cambell launched a project called Mapping Indigenous Texas, to created an interactive tool to teach about Native American tribes in Texas.